October 1, 2025

-Before we get into this week's edition of Creative Juice, I just wanted to ask you if have had any problems with the new design of emails?
-When I write these emails, I'm sort of a bit blind as to what you see on the other side.
-Whether you open it on your phone or laptop or a specific browser.
+Before we get into this week's edition of Creative Juice, I just wanted to ask if you have had any problems with the new design of emails?
+When I write these emails, I'm a bit blind as to what you see on the other side—whether you open it on your phone, laptop, or a specific browser.
 My biggest concern right now is that none of the images are coming through.
-If you don't mind sending me a reply to let me know that would be greatly appreciated!
+If you don't mind sending me a reply to let me know, that would be greatly appreciated!

 Now let's get into it!